 |

-Test the wire between terminal 87 of the fuel pump relay connector and terminal 4 of the fuel pump connector for an open circuit or short to ground.
+Check the wire between terminal 87 of the fuel pump relay connector and terminal 4 of the fuel pump connector for an open circuit or a short to ground.

 |